-HELFIMED was set up to investigate cardiometabolic and mental health benefits of a healthy Mediterranean-style diet – that is high in vegetables, fruit, olive oil, legumes, cereals, nuts, seeds and fish, with moderate red wine consumption, and low in processed food, meat, and vegetable oils.
+HELFIMED was set up to improve cardiometabolic and mental health outcomes using a healthy Mediterranean-style diet – that is high in vegetables, fruit, olive oil, legumes, cereals, nuts, seeds and fish, with moderate red wine consumption, and low in processed food, meat, and vegetable oils.
 A distinguishing feature of the Mediterranean diet is the use of olive oil; many of the other foods are found in traditional diets across Asia, India, Africa and the Middle East, inspiring an endless variety of flavours that can be enjoyed along with good health.

-This endeavour was born out of a partnership between the Trevor Parry Centre (TPC; Community Rehabilitation Centre), Mental Health Directorate, Southern Adelaide Local Health Network; and the University of South Australia, blending together the UniSA team’s research focus on nutrition and diet for physical and mental health, and the Southern Mental Health team’s commitment to improving their service and delivery via better health and wellbeing of their consumers.
+This endeavour was borne out of a partnership between the Trevor Parry Centre (TPC; Community Rehabilitation Centre), Mental Health Directorate, Southern Adelaide Local Health Network; and the University of South Australia, blending together the UniSA team’s research focus on nutrition and diet for physical and mental health, and the Southern Mental Health team’s commitment to improving their service and delivery via better health and wellbeing outcomes for their consumers.

 There is widespread concern regarding the detrimental effects of modern, typically Western dietary patterns, i.e. excessive consumption of food that is energy dense and nutritionally poor, and inadequate intake of whole, unprocessed foods containing essential nutrients, on physical health and obesity.
 Mediterranean-style diets have been associated with improved cardiovascular health, decreased mortality and protective benefits for cancer, obesity and diabetes and sustainable weight loss.